Techtonica/curriculum/roles-in-tech/security.md

 How the Internet Works Topic Outline

 ### Motivation
+Computer security is important, primarily to keep your information protected.
+It’s also important for your computer’s overall health, helping to prevent viruses and malware and allowing programs to run more smoothly.

 Apprentices will learn secure development basics, common pitfalls, and how to avoid them.

 ### Objectives